bem-site/bem-method/articles/start-with-project-stub/start-with-project-stub.en.md

     bem create -l desktop.blocks -b goods -T bemhtml -T css

-Then write BEMHTML code in a `desktop.blocks/goods/goods.bemhtml` file that processes BEMJSON input data into the block's elements.
+Then write BEMHTML code in a `desktop.blocks/goods/goods.bemhtml` file that processes BEMJSON input data into the block elements.
 Use a `tag` mode to define an HTML representation of a **goods** block and its elements as well.

     block('goods')(
         tag()('ul'),